13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 And I think that’s almost necessary if you want to get good Astro shots, enabling your camera to pick up the maximum amount of light possible.

-Sure, you could shoot wider like an F1.8 or an F1.4, but potentially your shot starts to get a bit soft, so I think F 2.8 is the sweet spot, Astrophotography.
+Sure, you could shoot wider, like with an F1.8 or F1.4, but your shot might become soft.
+So, I think F2.8 is the sweet spot in astrophotography.

-Additionally, the 14 mils of this lens enable you to shoot incredible night skies filled with stars with the Milky Way arcane across it; you maximize the capacity to capture the night sky.
+Additionally, this lens’s 14 mils enable you to shoot incredible night skies filled with stars and the Milky Way; you maximize the capacity to capture the night sky.

 But also, at 14 mils, it enables you to shoot longer exposures without getting star trailing in your shots.